On the Number of Real Zeros of Random Sparse Polynomial Systems

 After four decades of hard work, as of today, we are still far from answering Kushnirenko's question.
 We only have precise bounds for special cases \cite{bihanelhilany2017,koiranportiertavenas2015,lirojaswang2003}, and even the bivariate case of Kushnirenko's question remains open~\cite{koiranportiertavenas2015}.
 We refer the reader to \cite{sottile2011book} for a comprehensive exposition, to~\cite{dickentein2020survey} for a short survey and to \cite[Appendix F, \S1]{tonellicuetothesis} for a historical survey.

 Our current inability to answer Kushnirenko's question, and the pressing need for an answer in applications, motivates a probabilistic take on the problem.
 How many zeros of a random real fewnomial system are real?
 This question turns out the be harder than it sounds.
 There is a well-developed theory (either relying on the kinematic formula~\cite{azaiswschebor2009,edelemankostlan1995} or convex bodies~\cite{breidingburgisserlerariomathis2022,kazarnovskii2020,mathisstecconi2022}) in random real algebraic geometry.
 This theory has produced strong results on the expected number of real zeros of random dense polynomials, that is, random polynomials supported on all monomials of a given degree \cite{kostlan1993,shubsmale1993,armentanoazaisdalmaoleon2018,letendre2019,letendrepuchol2019,armentanoazaisdalmaoleon2021,armentanoazaisdalmaoleon2022}.
 However, in the case of random structured polynomials, applying the theory becomes more complicated \cite{breidingfairchildsanrsieroshehu2022,kazarnovskii2022}, and earlier available results are either for random polynomials supported on a product of simplices \cite{rojas1995} or depend strongly on the degree of the monomials \cite{malajovichrojas2002}\footnote{Recently, Malajovich~\cite{malajovich2013,malajovich2023} has provided a bound that bridges between the dense and the sparse cases.
 In a different direction, there are results on complex zeros of random sparse complex polynomials ~\cite{bayraktarkicisel2023,shiffmanzeldtich2004,shiffmanzeldtich2010}.}.
 In summary, the aforementioned results in random real algebraic geometry do not address Kushnirenko's question.
 In~\cite{BETC-fewnomials}, we obtained a bound for random fewnomial systems with fixed support ($A=A_1=\cdots=A_n$) and centered Gaussian random coefficients with the same variance structure.
-In our view, the importance of the bound in \cite{BETC-fewnomials} relies on two facts: \begin{enumerate} \item[(1)] The bound depends only in the number of distinct monomials. \item[(2)] The bound does not depend on the variance structure of the random coefficients. \end{enumerate} This latter point should be stressed, since, for random dense polynomial systems all available results place strong assumptions on the variance structure.
+This was relevant to Kushnirenko's question because the bound depended only on the number of distinct exponent vectors and was independent of the underlying variances (within the probabilistic model we restrict to).
+We emphasize the variance independence because almost all prior results placed strong assumptions on the variance structure.

 Recently, Bürgisser~\cite{burgisser2023} generalized the results of~\cite{BETC-fewnomials} to the mixed case (where $A_1,A_2,\ldots,A_n$ are not necessarily equal).
 However, the result in \cite{burgisser2023} only holds for centered Gaussian fewnomial systems in which all variances are equal to one.
 In this paper, we obtain estimates that hold for arbitrary support sets and arbitrary variances in the same spirit with Kusnirenko's question.